keithmifsud/jekyll-target-blank/README.md

 __Note:__

 The `rel` setting overrides other default `rel` attribute values.
-So, (for example), if you exclude the `noopener` value and then add it to the `rel` property, it will still be added.
+Therefore, (for example), if you exclude the `noopener` value and then add it to the `rel` property, it will still be added.
 The following `config`:

 ```yaml
 target-blank: